alex-hhh/ActivityLog2/doc/session-df.md

 * **strokes** is the number of strokes in the length
 * **swolf** is the SWOLF metric (duration + strokes)

+### XDATA Series

+The data frame contains series for each of the [XDATA](./xdata.md) fields stored for that session.
+The names used for the actual series are defined in a `xdata-defs.json` file (see [XDATA](./xdata.md) for details).
+If an XDATA field is not present in this file, the name of the data series will be in the format "xdata-ID" where ID is a number.

 ## Processing of Data in the Data Frame

 The series in the data frame are created from data in the A_TRACKPOINT table,